PsyBorgs/twitteR-scraper/README.txt

 - [R](https://www.r-project.org/)
 - [RStudio](www.rstudio.com/) (recommended)

-(Note: Also ensure that you have installed the most up-to-date versions of the packages used in each R script.)

 ## Installation

+Install the required R packages:

+    $ Rscript requirements.R

-Edit the `config.json` file to include the following:
+Create a `config.json` file (by copying `config-sample.json`) and configure the following:

 - Your [Twitter API OAuth access tokens](https://dev.twitter.com/oauth/overview/application-owner-access-tokens) (note: you have to create a new "application" in your dev account)
 - Your terms/hashtags of interest (e.g. `epigenetics`, `#epigenomics`)